Dangers of Driving While Fatigued

 - Running onto other lanes

 Simply take a break if you ever feel too tired or too drowsy while driving, take a short nap, and then continue on your journey when you feel refreshed.
-Do it for your own safety and the safety of other drivers, eliminate the dangers of driving while fatigued.
+Do it for your own safety and the safety of other drivers, and eliminate the dangers of driving while fatigued.